 Electric pressure washers

-Electric pressure washers are perfect if you just want something that will deal easily with average jobs around the home and garden.
-They run off mains electricity, are quiet and easy to use, and affordable to buy.
+Electric pressure washers are perfect if you just want something that will easily deal with average jobs around the home and garden.
+Running off mains electricity, they are quiet, easy to use and affordable to buy.

 Petrol pressure washers

-Petrol powered pressure washers are a lot more powerful than electric ones and more expensive to buy, making them more appropriate for heavy duty uses.
-However, as they’re powered by fuel rather than connected to mains electricity they don’t have any trailing cables meaning you’re free to take them anywhere.
+Petrol powered pressure washers are a lot more powerful than electric ones and more expensive to buy, making them better suited to heavy-duty uses.
+However, as they’re powered by fuel rather than connected to mains electricity, they don’t have any trailing cables meaning you’re free to take them anywhere.

-The biggest machine with the greatest cleaning performance might not suit your requirements, especially, for example, if you only have small outdoor area or only need the pressure washer for one specific task.
+The biggest machine with the greatest cleaning performance might not suit your requirements, especially if, for example, you only have a small outdoor area or only need the pressure washer for one specific task.
 Here are a few things to consider when choosing your pressure washer:

 - A washer with adjustable pressure settings will give you much more flexibility over the sort of jobs you can use it for.

-- If space is an issue, look for models that take up less room, and those with built-in storage to keep cables and hoses safely tucked away.
+- If space is an issue, look for models that take up less room, and come with built-in storage to keep cables and hoses safely tucked away.

 - More powerful pressure washers are heavier, so look for models with wheels and a handle to help you move it around.

 Pressure washers are connected to either a mains water supply or a static water source like a water butt or bucket.
-If you’re connecting your washer to a static water source, you’ll want to use a filter to prevent any sediment getting into the machine, and don’t let the water completely run out as this could damage the motor.
+If you’re connecting your washer to a static water source, you’ll want to use a filter to prevent any sediment getting into the machine, and avoid letting the water completely run out as this could damage the motor.

 There’s a range of accessories available to help you get the most out of your pressure washer.
 It’s worth considering whether you can get accessories in a bundle when you buy a pressure washer as this can work out to be more cost effective.
 Before purchasing, it’s important to understand what accessories would be the most helpful with the various tasks you want to use your pressure washer for.

-Most washers come with a basic lance that’s suitable for most jobs, but other lances are available for more specific jobs, such as dealing with different surfaces.
+Most washers come with a basic lance that’s suitable for most jobs, but others are available for more specific tasks, such as dealing with different surfaces.

 Use a detergent to help you shift even the toughest muck and grime.
-Various detergents can be bought which have specific formulae to suit the surface you are cleaning.
-These not only help penetrate the dirt but can also protect and maintain your outdoor areas going forwards.
+Various detergents can be bought which have a specific formula to suit the surface you are cleaning.
+These not only help penetrate the dirt but can also protect and maintain your outdoor areas.

 Patio cleaners are incredibly helpful when cleaning flat surfaces like patios or decking.
 The rotating nozzles cover a larger surface than a lance alone, providing a faster clean than just using a lance.
 As the cleaner hovers over the surface, you also benefit from a more even clean than using a standard lance.

 Foam nozzles are a great way to apply detergent.
-The detergent is applied to the surface as a thick foam which will cling to surfaces allowing more time for the formulae to work.
+The detergent is applied to the surface as a thick foam that will cling to surfaces allowing more time for the formula to work.
 This is particularly useful when cleaning vertical surfaces like cars.